 - Businesses: advertising their brands and products

-- There is also a third persona that is a key partner for the Instagram business model, which is a power user or the so-called influencer.
+- There is also a third persona that is a key partner for the Instagram business model: a power user or the so-called influencer.
 What does the influencer get?
-The payoff for the influencer is the ability to build a following that can be resold to businesses ad campaigns to promote their brands
+The payoff for the influencer is the ability to build a following that can be resold to businesses’ ad campaigns to promote their brands.

-Why influencers matter so much to Instagram overall business strategy?
+Why do influencers matter so much to Instagram’s overall business strategy?

-User-generated content is the key ingredient of the long-term success for platforms like Instagram, Pinterest, Facebook, Quora, Twitter, and many others.
-However, while the average user produces mediocre content (which still matters for the ongoing engagement of people on the platform).
+However, the average user produces mediocre content (which still matters for the ongoing engagement of people on the platform).

-The, it is then important to understand the relationship between the digital platform (Instagram) and the influencer.
-While influencers with a monetizable following do make money with their content by selling sponsored posts and campaigns on their profiles.
-Instagram was not able to capture directly that value.
+While influencers with a monetizable following make money with their content by selling sponsored posts and campaigns on their profiles, Instagram could not capture that value directly.

 How does Instagram make money?

-Instagram has a set of features that allow users and businesses to monetize their presence on the platform.
+Instagram has features that allow users and businesses to monetize their presence on the platform.